-In the Work-Study Program, you are able to work part-time to cover any of the associated costs of your educational expenses.
-Not only does this program help you cover your HCC expenses, in some cases, work-study can open the door to professional experiences and networking opportunities related to your major.
+In the Work-study Program, you are able to work part-time to cover expenses.
+Not only does this program help you have a steady income during the school year, in some cases, work-study can open the door to professional experiences and networking opportunities related to your major.

 A student is awarded work study if they indicate on the FAFSA that they are interested in the work study program.
 All degree and eligible certificate programs are eligible.
 Work study awards are based upon eligibility and the availability of funds.